How to Lose 50 Pounds In Six Months

 Gut Check

 I'm certainly not going to lecture you about the health risks associated with being overweight.
 I suspect you're reading this because you already know them and are looking for some insight and help to get and to stay motivated.
 But, first, do you really need to lose fifty pounds?
-Here's a handy weight chart to check your ideal weight range.
+Here's a handy BMI and weight chart to check your ideal weight range.
 If you are indeed 50 lbs overweight, and you are determined to lose it in the relatively short period of six months, you've got work to do.

 As we all know, there are literally hundreds of fad diets, weight-loss programs, weight-loss clubs, and outright scams that promise quick and easy weight loss.
 However, the foundation of successful weight loss remains a healthy, calorie-controlled diet combined with increased physical activity.
 Normally, I advise against counting calories as we can become too focused on the actual calorie count and lose sight of our overall health picture.
 However, if you are determined to pursue such a bold time frame, you can do it.
 As Johnny Two-Stroke says in The Englishman Who Went Up a Hill but Came Down a Mountain, "It's possible, it's just hard work.
 I'll help!"
 And I will help you get started.